Sequentially Cohen-Macaulay Co-Chordal Graphs: Structure and Projective Dimension: The projective dimension and maximum degree is equal for certain of classes of graphs

-\begin{example} Here we consider some graphs with a full-vertex. \begin{itemize} \item We have $\pdim\K[\Delta_{\mathcal{K}_n}]=n-1$ since each vertex $x\in V(\mathcal{K}_n)$ is a full-vertex. \item The \emph{wheel} graph $W_{n}$ is a graph obtained by connecting a vertex $x$ to all vertices of an induced cycle with $n-1$ vertices, see $W_5$ in Figure \ref{fig4}.
-Hence $\pdim\K[\Delta_{W_{n}}]=n-1$. \item A \emph{star complete} graph is obtained by attaching complete graphs to a vertex $x$, in each case we attach all the vertices of the complete graphs to $x$.
-For example, a bowtie graph is star complete graph since it is obtained by attaching two copies of $\mathcal{K}_2$ to a vertex.
+\begin{example} We consider some graphs with a full-vertex. \begin{itemize} \item Since every vertex in $\mathcal{K}_n$ is connected to all other vertices, each vertex is a full-vertex.
+Therefore, by the result established earlier, we have $\pdim\K[\Delta{\mathcal{K}_n}]=n-1$.

+\item The \emph{wheel graph} $W_{n}$ is a graph obtained by connecting a vertex $x$ to all vertices of an induced cycle with $n-1$ vertices, $W_5$ is shown in Figure \ref{fig4}.
+Since the vertex $x$ in $W_n$ is a full-vertex, we have $\pdim\K[\Delta_{W_n}]=n-1$.

+\item A \emph{star complete graph} is obtained by attaching complete graphs to a single vertex $x$, in each case we attach all the vertices of the complete graphs to $x$.
+For example, a bowtie graph can be seen as a star complete graph since it is obtained by attaching two copies of $\mathcal{K}_2$ to a vertex $x$.
 Then the projective dimension of a star complete graph with $n$ vertices is $n-1$.

 \end{itemize} \end{example}